Salesforce Dictionary - Free Salesforce GlossarySalesforce Dictionary

 Does this replace the Prettier Apex plugin?

-No. It's a quick-and-dirty re-indenter for in-browser use.
+No. It's a quick-and-dirty in-browser re-indenter.
 For full formatting in your IDE - wrap-at-column, comma alignment, etc. - install Prettier with the Apex plugin or use the Salesforce Code Builder formatter.

 Does it work on triggers?